 On a brunch board: Serve your falafel with an array of fresh veggies, cheese, and dips like I have don’t on my brunch board.

-Prepared falafel mixture will keep in the fridge for 1-2 days ahead of time.
+The prepared falafel mixture will be kept in the fridge for 1-2 days ahead of time.
 Form it into patties when ready to fry.

 To freeze: Place uncooked falafel patties on a baking sheet lined with parchment paper and freeze for 1 hour.
 Once hardened, transfer the patties into a freezer bag and freeze for up to 1 month.
 Falafel can be cooked from frozen by frying or baking

 If you have tried this Falafel Recipe then don’t forget to rate the recipe.
 You can also follow me on social media